Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: 4slip Framework

 The goal of \slap4slip is to find the subset of concepts $\mathcal{C}^* \subseteq \mathcal{C}$ that best meets the following two desiderata: (i) given a linguistic property $l$, the signals imposed on $\mathcal{G}$ by $\psi_l$ and the concepts in $\mathcal{C}^*$ should allow for optimal predictions about the structure of $\mathcal{G}$, specifically $\mathcal{E}$; (ii) the number of concepts in $\mathcal{C}^*$ should be minimal.\footnote{Desideratum (i) is conceptually similar to measures of opinion polarization on networks \citep{Matakos.2017}.} In practice, we treat this as a constrained optimization problem \citep{Bertsekas.1982}, i.e., we use (i) as the objective and impose (ii) as a hard constraint on $|\mathcal{C}^*|$.

 As an example, consider the network in Figure \ref{fig:tutorial}.
-The network consists of eight nodes that fall into two fully connected components with no edges between the components. $\mathcal{C}$ consists of the two concepts $c_1$ and $c_2$.
+The network consists of two connected components of four edges each, with no edges between the components. $\mathcal{C}$ consists of the two concepts $c_1$ and $c_2$.
 Taking the frequency count as linguistic property $l$ and displaying it with the color of nodes, $\psi_l$ results in the two signals shown in Figure \ref{fig:tutorial}.
 We can see that the signal of concept $c_1$ alone allows for a perfect prediction of the network structure according to the decision rule

 Since $c_2$ cannot achieve a perfect prediction, $\mathcal{C}^* = \{c_1\}$ is the optimal solution.
 Notice the variance of $\psi_l(v_i, c_j)$ is identical for both concepts and does not represent a good distinguishing factor.

-Three important points need to be mentioned.
-First, in real-world social networks it will rarely be the case that one concept is enough for an optimal solution, or that the optimal solution allows for a perfect prediction.
-Second, the optimal solution is not necessarily unique: there might be another concept $c_3$ with a similar or identical frequency count distribution as $c_1$ such that $\mathcal{C}^* = \{c_3\}$ would also be an optimal solution.
-Third, the choice of $l$ is crucial for \textsc{Slap4slip}.
-In this paper, we choose linguistic features $l$ that capture ideological agenda setting and framing (Section \ref{sec:models}).
+Notice also that the optimal solution is not necessarily unique: there might be another concept $c_3$ with a similar frequency count distribution as $c_1$ such that $\mathcal{C}^* = \{c_3\}$ would also be an optimal solution.